VW and Audi TDI camshaft wear: camshaft, lifter, and bearing inspection and replacement - PD engine

 The exact reason for excess wear is unknown but contributing factors could be manufacturing defects, poor design, thin engine oil, insufficient oiling at the bearing, incorrect specification oil used, or other factors.
 Some believe that even using the recommended specification engine oil won't help because of low zinc phosphorous in modern engine oils.
 ZDDP engine oil additive would add zinc but shorten catalytic converter life.
 It's unknown if this makes a significant difference over the long term.
 Regardless of the exact cause, the fact is that by the time this problem causes symptoms the car is usually out of warranty.
 If the car is under warranty, this is definitely something that should be covered.

 Editorial speculation: It appears that #1 and 4 intake lobes are more likely to wear first.
-Some believe that that the factory torque spec on the rocker bolts is too high.
+Franko6 has a theory that that the factory torque spec on the rocker bolts is too high.
 The rockers don't go all the way to the end of the cap and when combined with other factors such as insufficient oiling, slight warping could be a contributing factor to camshaft lobe wear.
-This is just a guess and I am not a professional mechanic or engineer - it also doesn't explain why only some some engines get wear.
+This is just a guess and I am not a professional mechanic or engineer - it also doesn't explain why only some engines get wear.
 There are modifications to the bearing cap that will increase oiling and might reduce wear (not just because of more lubrication but because oil takes away heat) but it hasn't been tested over the long term.
+Bearing caps are matched to the head and are not interchangeable.
+There are also the option of performance camshafts from KermaTDI linked in the parts section.
 Feel free to post in the myturbodiesel forum for more details.
 Any non factory modification or torque spec is done at your own risk!

 VW installed a mix of black nitrided hardened lifters and chrome non nitrided lifters across model years.
 VW probably recognized there was a problem and changed the lifters.
 Some engines have half black and half chrome lifters because they tried to cheap out.
 All replacement lifters should be black.
 The PD cylinder heads share many parts but the BEW engine has a shorter lobe and shorter duration vs. the BRM and BHW.
 This means decreased contact time, a better oil film, and in theory, less chance of camshaft wear.